Sparse Bayesian Deep Functional Learning with Structured Region Selection: Experiments

 As shown in Table~\ref{tab:emp_overview_two_datasets_rmse_f1_recall} and \ref{tab:emp_overview_bike_ihpc_rmse_mae}, sBayFDNN delivers the strongest overall performance across all datasets.
 While all methods attain relatively low precision in region selection, sBayFDNN achieves substantially higher recall and F1.
 Figure~\ref{fig:realdata_selection_uncertainty} plots the estimated PIPs on the original domains with sBayFDNN for ECG and Tecator.
-For ECG, sBayFDNN assigns higher inclusion strength within and near the clinically motivated QRS interval (shaded), with PIP values approaching 1 close to the boundaries, consistent with the fact that duration is determined by onset/offset timing and thus endpoint morphology is most informative.
+For ECG, sBayFDNN assigns higher inclusion strength within and near the clinically motivated QRS interval (shaded), with PIP values approaching 1 close to the boundaries.
+This is consistent with the fact that QRS duration is determined by onset/offset timing, making the endpoint morphology the most informative.
+Although the selected region is somewhat wider than the predefined silver interval, we do not interpret this as a localization failure.
+The QRS silver interval is a simplified fixed proxy, whereas the predictive morphology for QRS duration may extend into adjacent transition regions—particularly around onset/offset boundaries—which also carry clinically relevant information.
 For Tecator, the PIP increases within the predefined water band (965--985\,nm; shaded), while additional elevated PIP regions appear at earlier wavelengths (including $\sim$930\,nm, often regarded as lipid/fat-associated in short-wave NIR), plausibly reflecting strong collinearity/compositional coupling between water and fat and other broad predictive structure.
 These results demonstrate that sBayFDNN can recover physically interpretable regions without sacrificing predictive accuracy.